 Our brains are made up of 60% fat by dry weight.

 Of those fats, omega 3s are the most important for ensuring good brain function and structural integrity.
 DHA makes up 97% of those omega 3s.

 Your brain is literally 58% DHA, but your body is only converting it at a rate of 1.9%.

-And, as we now know, inflammation can cause a whole host of diseases including, but not limited to, stroke, heart disease, multiple sclerosis, eczema, and Crohn’s.
+And, as we now know, inflammation may be responsible for a whole host of diseases including, but not limited to, stroke, heart disease, multiple sclerosis, eczema, and Crohn’s.

-The moral of the story
+The Moral of the Story

-You deserve to function at peak capacity.
-And, although diet alone may miss the mark a bit, you have options that don’t include gigantic horse tablets or eating fish (because you’re vegan and/or worried about heavy metal toxicity).
+Although diet alone may miss the mark a bit, you have options that don’t include gigantic horse tablets or eating fish (because you’re vegan and/or worried about heavy metal toxicity).

 Too Long, Didn't Read (TLDR)